-You may communicate with the chair of our Audit Committee, Nominating Committee, or Compensation Committee, or with our independent directors as a group, by writing to any such person or group c/o the Secretary at 3050 East Hillcrest Drive, Westlake Village, California 91362.
+You may communicate with the chair of our Audit Committee, our Nominating Committee, or our Compensation and Stock Options Committee, or with our independent directors as a group, by writing to any such person or group c/o Carl C. Wertz, Diodes Incorporated 3050 East Hillcrest Drive, Westlake Village, California 91362.